Storrito/storrito.github.io/_posts/2018-09-21-instagram-sessionid-cookie.md

     2. Click on "Manage Extensions"
     3. Activate the “Allow in Incognito” check box.

-2. Open an incognito window in Google Chrome
+2. **Open an incognito window in Google Chrome.
+This is an important step!**

 3. Go to [https://www.instagram.com/](https://www.instagram.com/) and log into your Instagram account